akabzw24/akabzw24/README.md

 ---

 ## 👀 About Me
 My name is Bozhao Wang.
 I am a data science enthusiast with expertise in machine learning, predictive modelling, and statistical analysis.
-With a background in economics and statistics, my focus lies in applying **quantitative methods** to solve real-world problems across fintech, ESG, and urban economics domains.
+With a background in economics and statistics, my focus lies in applying **quantitative methods** to solve real-world problems across energy, ESG, and urban economics domains.
 I’m actively seeking opportunities in **data science, business analytics, and related roles!**

 ---